shabazzm/Simple_to_do_list/README.md

 * As a user I want to be able to view a list of to do items so I that I can see what I need to complete.
 * As a user I want to be able to add and remove items from my to do list, so that I can keep an accurate list of what I have to complete.
 * As a user I want to have my list of items persist so that each time I start up the app I can have my data saved and be able to retrieve it quickly.
+* As a user I want to be able to edit the items in my to do list so that I can quickly update my list without having to remove or add an item

 The following **required** functionality is completed: